AnthonyEnr1quez/docker-swarm-config/README.md

 ### Reverse Proxy

 Any service with a front-end UI will be reachable through the caddy proxy.
 The regular ports are hidden from the hosting node.
 Caddy is currently generating internal TLS certs on the fly.
 Future configurations will work with cloudflare for persistent, trusted certs.
-The current url pattern is `$service_name.lan.com`
+The current url pattern is `$service_name.ant-podz.xyz`

 ### Volumes